mpollmeier/gremlin-scala/README.md

 A wrapper to use [Apache Tinkerpop3](https://github.com/apache/incubator-tinkerpop) - a JVM graph traversal library - from Scala.

-* Scala friendly function signatures, aiming to be close to the Scala collection library.
-  * use standard Scala functions - no need to worry about how to implement things like `java.util.function.BiPredicate`
 * Beautiful DSL to create vertices and edges
 * Type safe traversals
+* Scala friendly function signatures
 * Minimal runtime overhead - only allocates additional instances if absolutely necessary
 * Nothing is hidden away, you can always easily access the underlying Gremlin-Java objects if needed, e.g. to access graph db specifics things like indexes